DS-Discovery/ds-discovery.github.io/resources/faq.md

    > - *Is there a limit on how many students I can select?*
    >> There is no limit on the number of students selected since students might opt for other projects.
 However, once the roster is finalized, we usually recommend not onboarding more than 5 students.
    > - *For the students that are not selected, do they have the option to join another project?*
    >> Students can initially apply to three projects.
-If they are rejected from their three top choices, they have option to be considered for one of the other 40 projects in the Discovery Program
+If they are rejected from their three top choices, they have option to be considered for one of the other 40 projects in the Discovery Program.

-### Students